 - Advocate for you in hopes of convincing the judge to honor your request

-The Hampton Law Firm has extensive expertise in helping clients in Fort Worth, Arlington and other local cities in Tarrant County, Texas expunge their criminal records.
+The Hampton Criminal Defense Attorneys, PLLC has extensive expertise in helping clients in Fort Worth, Arlington and other local cities in Tarrant County, Texas expunge their criminal records.
 We have helped clients move on with their lives with confidence.
-Contact The Hampton Law Firm today by calling (817) 826-9905 or contacting us online to consult with one of our experienced attorneys regarding your expunction case.
+Contact The Hampton Criminal Defense Attorneys, PLLC today by calling (817) 826-9905 or contacting us online to consult with one of our experienced attorneys regarding your expunction case.

 As Americans, we believe that you are innocent until proven guilty.
 Simply being arrested or even charged with a crime does not mean that you were guilty.
 Unfortunately, the mere record of your arrest can have negative consequences for you down the road.
 That is why it is important to know what is on your record and take the necessary steps to protect it.
 If you are eligible, an expunction (also known as expungement) will remove these negative notations from your record.
 The process allows you to clear your good name and move forward with your life.